serratus-bio/logan-backend/table/README.md

 All tables/views should have (at least):

  * Overall description with origin of the data
- * A listing of their columns with their description
+ * A list of their columns with their description
  * SQL commands to create the table schema
  * SQL commands to create the column indexes
  * How to insert and/or update the records in the table